ONSdigital/dp-compose/v2/stacks/legacy-core-web/README.md

-# Legacy Core Stack
+# Legacy Web Stack

 This stack deploys the necessary services and dependencies for the legacy core functionality for web mode.

-The basic version of this stack uses:
+The basic (full) version of this stack uses:

 - zebedee-reader
 - babbage